Ligerx/TachiWeb-React/README.md

 To start the project, run `npm start`

-By default, you can access the project from [localhost:3000](localhost:3000)
+By default, you can access the project from **localhost:3000** in your browser